 Between credit scores, mortgages, insurance, and down payments, you have a lot more to consider than the color of the kitchen cabinets or how many bedrooms you’d like.

 Thinking about buying a house?
-At Illinois National Bank, we’ve rounded up what you need to consider when it comes to getting a mortgage . . .
+We’ve rounded up what you need to consider when it comes to getting a mortgage . . .

 - Learn the language.
 With terms like “amortization” and “escrow,” you might think the mortgage loan business has its own secret language.
 Before jumping in, learn what some key phrases and terms mean for a better understanding of the process.